jlehikoinen/db-mover/README.md

 `$ heroku config:add TZ='Europe/Helsinki'`

-This will change the Dyno time zone, but not the Heroku log stream time zone.
+This will change the Dyno time zone so the Dropbox log file will get correct time stamps, but the Heroku log stream remains unaffected.

 List of time zones: [Wikipedia](http://en.wikipedia.org/wiki/List_of_tz_database_time_zones)

-With [Papertrail](https://addons.heroku.com/papertrail) add-on you can configure time zone correctly.
+With [Papertrail](https://addons.heroku.com/papertrail) add-on you can configure the time zone correctly.

 Verify your Heroku app configuration: